 |---|---|---|

-For more detailed guidance on creating a secure digital asset inventory and legacy plan, you can visit https://mpestateplanning.uk/creating-a-secure-digital-asset-inventory-and-legacy-plan-in-the-uk/.
+For more detailed guidance on creating a secure digital asset inventory and legacy plan, you can visit our guide to digital asset planning.

-By taking control of our digital estate, we can ensure that our digital legacy is managed according to our wishes, reducing the burden on our loved ones and ensuring that our online presence is handled with care.
+By taking control of your digital estate now, you can ensure that your digital legacy is managed according to your wishes — reducing the burden on your loved ones and ensuring that valuable digital assets aren’t lost or locked away forever.

 Conclusions: Taking the First Step